 Ziggurat Mesopotamian Architecture Gallery

-- Herodotus was an ancient Greek historian who was born in Halicarnassus in the Persian Empire.
+- Herodotus was an ancient Greek historian born in Halicarnassus in the Persian Empire.
 He is known for writing the book The Histories, a detailed record of his “inquiry” on the origins of the Greco-Persian Wars.